 Choosing a Microwave That’s Too Small: The smallest over the range microwave may save you money and energy…but it’s not going to do much good if your plates and cups don’t fit inside because the size in cubic ft is too small.
 Additionally, over the range models often need a bit more space than countertop models to fit properly over the oven.
 This buyers guide recommends that you don’t go under one cubic foot of space, if possible.
 Most range between 1.1 cubic feet and 2 cubic feet.

 What Else Should You Think About?

-When looking for the best over the range microwave, and you check price on Amazon, remember to consider how you personally use microwaves before you buy!
-Our buying guide will help you to make the right choice for your kitchen.
+When looking for the best over the range microwave, and you check price on Amazon or Best Buy, remember to consider how you personally use microwaves before you buy!
+Our buying guide will help you to make the right choice for your kitchen, with the right price tag ofcourse.
 It doesn’t matter if you choose a standard microwave or convection cooking with convection ovens.

 If you want a reminder about measuring properly, here’s a quick form you can download and fill out when comparing specific microwave models for your unique kitchen space.
 Remember that microwave hoods must be at least 30 inches from the bottom of your cabinets in most setups.
 You should also spend some time studying your wiring and venting requirements – these can differ based on oven systems, and you don’t want to be caught by surprise with an electrical project or a fan system that doesn’t work in your kitchen.